 But union leaders say that’s just not true, and they accuse companies of trying to save money on labor costs by exploiting cheap foreign workers at the expense of Americans.

 The process of hiring an H-2B worker isn’t easy.
 First, an employer has to ask the Department of Labor to calculate the most common wage for that particular job in a particular location.
 After getting a response a few weeks later, employers have to send a work order to the state’s workforce agency, detailing the position the business is looking to fill, the qualifications required, and the prevailing wage.

 The next required step is to advertise the job in a local newspaper and hire all qualified applicants.
 Once the Department of Labor gives an employer permission to bring in temporary workers, they have to apply for the workers’ H-2B visas through US Citizenship and Immigration Services.
 Potential workers then have to meet with staff from the US Department of State at the closest American consulate in their home countries.
 They must also pass a criminal background check.

 The process is so cumbersome that many US businesses hire a staffing company to do the work for them.
 Trump properties usually hire the Petrina Group, an international staffing agency with offices in New York.

 Despite the lengthy process, interest in hiring workers through this program has skyrocketed.

-The department will issue H-2B certifications on a first-come, first-served basis, though the ”overwhelming workload” this year has delayed the entire process.
+The department will issue H-2B certifications on a first-come, first-served basis, though the ”overwhelming workload” this year delayed the entire process.